 In one cartoon I remember vividly, he was a circus strongman dressed in a black speedo and yellow tank-top.
 He made his muscles dance, bent steel bars, and lifted huge barbells as everyone in the crowd watched in awe.

-When little goody-two-shoes Popeye ate his spinach and beat him to a pulp, it was a travesty that my young mind just couldn't comprehend!
+When little goody-two-shoes Popeye ate his spinach and beat him to a pulp, it was a travesty my young mind couldn't comprehend!
 I tried to talk with my little friends about how cool Bluto was and how he deserved to win at least once in a while.

 Chazzy - Connecticut